 • CV Screening – Your application will be reviewed by a specialist member of the Early Careers Team and business stakeholders, and you will be notified as to whether you have been selected to partake in one of our assessment centres.

-• Virtual Assessment Centre – At one of our virtual assessment centres you will complete a range of exercises highlighting key skills essential to the role you have applied for.
+• Assessment Centre – At one of our assessment centres – which may take place virtually or in-person at our BNP Paribas offices you will complete a range of exercises highlighting key skills essential to the role you have applied for.
 These will include but not be limited to; maths & written tests as well as individual and group exercises.

-• Business interview – If you are successful during the virtual assessment centre you will be asked to stay for the afternoon session during which you will be interviewed by a member of the business as well as one of the Early Careers team.
+• Business & HR interview – If you are successful during the assessment centre you will be asked to stay on for interviews with members of the business as well as one of the Early Careers team.

 If you are required to attend the BNP Paribas offices at any stage of the recruitment process, you can request travel reimbursement up to a certain amount.